🚀

 So we could just install the testmo tool at the beginning of all our jobs.
 But because we will use it in multiple jobs, including our parallel test jobs, we can just add the package to our package.json config as well, so it's automatically installed with our npm ci calls.
 So we just add the package to our config by running the following command inside the local development container and commit the file to the repository:

-# Run this inside your dev container and then
+# Run this inside our dev container and then

 $ npm install --save-dev @testmo/testmo-cli

-So we are going to extend our GitLab pipeline by adding additional test-setup and test-complete jobs (and corresponding stages to tell GitLab the order of our jobs).
-In the setup job we are creating the test run in Testmo, then pass the created test run ID to all our parallel testing jobs, and finally mark the run as completed in our test-complete job at the end:
+So we are going to extend our GitHub Actions workflow by adding additional test-setup and test-complete jobs.
+In the setup job we are creating a new Testmo run, then pass the new test run ID to each parallel test instance and submit its results, and finally mark the run as completed in test-complete:

 When we create the new test automation run in Testmo in our test-setup job (and submitting all basic information about the run such as the name and source), we receive the ID of the newly created run.
 We need to pass this ID to the following jobs, as we need to reference it when creating the threads and submitting the results.
 GitLab CI/CD supports this by writing any variables to an .env file and uploading it for subsequent jobs via the artifacts & dotenv settings.
 It's just important to reference the test-setup job as a dependency in any subsequent jobs that need access to the test run ID variable then.